Clarinet: Other genres

 The clarinet is uncommon, but not unheard of, in rock music.
 Jerry Martini played clarinet on Sly and the Family Stone's 1968 hit, "Dance to the Music".
 The Beatles included a trio of clarinets in "When I'm Sixty-Four" from their Sgt.
 Pepper's Lonely Hearts Club Band album.
 A clarinet is prominently featured in what a Billboard reviewer termed a "Benny Goodman-flavored clarinet solo" in "Breakfast in America", the title song from the Supertramp album of the same name.

+The clarinet has a significant role in vernacular music in many parts of the world.
 Clarinets feature prominently in klezmer music, which employs a distinctive style of playing.
-The popular Brazilian music style of choro uses the clarinet, as does Albanian saze and Greek koumpaneia folk music, and Bulgarian wedding music.
+The popular Brazilian music style of choro uses the clarinet, as does Albanian saze and Greek kompania folk music, and Bulgarian wedding music.
 In Turkish folk music, the Albert system clarinet in G is often used, commonly called a "Turkish clarinet".